-In case you wonder if betta fish have personalities, the answer is, yes, they do.
+In case you wonder if betta fish have personalities, the answer is, yes, betta fish do have personalities.
 Not only do the elegant little fish have extraordinary physical features and skills; they also have unique personalities.

 Depending on how you treat them, if you do handle them with care, they will show you positive traits such as friendliness and curiosity.
 They are the kind of cute pet fish that love being stroked and swimming in your hand.

 Sadly, there have also been depression cases suffered by certain bettas—usually caused by stress or loneliness.
 After suffering for a period, depressed bettas will starve themselves until they are dead.
-Read further to know about betta fish personality traits.
+Read further to know about betta personality traits and betta fish temperaments.

-These bettas will always get aggressive towards anything in their habitat.
+These bettas will always have an aggressive temperament towards anything in their habitat.
 They tend to lose their temper and attack almost everything they see.
 Even after being handled with care, they will remain to blow at you when being fed.

 Due to its high aggression, a betta can even bite its own tail.
 Not to mention that it also easily gets boring, making it need extra care.